-We have audited the financial statements of Accent Group Limited (the 'parent society') and its subsidiaries (the 'group') for the year ended 31 March 2020, which comprise The Statement of Comprehensive Income, The Statement of Financial Position and The Statement of Cashflows and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including Financial Reporting Standard 102; The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Accent Housing Association (the 'society') for the year ended 31 March 2020, which comprise The Statement of Comprehensive Income and The Statement of Financial Position and the notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standard 102; The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).